 - Select a fill color, gradient, or image.

 Add shading to alternate rows of a table or to the table header using the Advanced Shape Menu.

 You can create a relationship line by clicking and dragging from any dot on an object.
 You can drag the line to another shape and create a relationship to a specific field OR release the cursor over empty canvas to auto-prompt adding a new entity object.

 If you decide to add or subtract fields after you have created a relationship, any connected lines will move with the fields they are attached to.
 There is no need to redraw them.

-Export your ERD to the DBMS of your choice.
-You can choose to export individual tables or the entire page (with the exception of connections between tables).
+Export your ERD to the DBMS of your choice (with the exception of connections between tables).

 To export your entire page:

 - In the Entity Relationship shape library found in the Toolbox, click “Export.”

 - A dialog will appear.
 Choose your DBMS from the menu.
 The text field below will produce the correct statement for the entire page.